-For every guest that books with us, we take $100 ($150 for guests who book in the autumn) and put it into The Bear Called Apple Fund, named after our best-known grizzly bear who was shot by a trophy hunter in 2015.
+For every guest that books with us, we take $100 and put it into The Bear Called Apple Fund, named after our best-known grizzly bear who was shot by a trophy hunter in 2015.
 We also solicit direct donations from guests and well-wishers.

 We spend part of the money we raise directly on bear science.
-In 2016-2017 Grizzly Bear Ranch conducted a joint project with the Brown Bear Research Network to monitor and study grizzly bears using our watershed.
+Since 2016 we have been working with the Brown Bear Research Network/Bear ID Project to monitor and study grizzly bears using our watershed.

 We spend some of the fund on mitigating human bear conflict within the area that we live.